modeset/modeset.com/app/posts/2014-03-13-102001-views-over-components.md

 Where `model` is an accessor for the current controller's model (our Github user).

-The template for the `card-body` component is now a separate file and requires scoping each property to the `user` argument:
+The template for the `profile-card` component is now a separate file and requires scoping each property to the `user` argument:

 ```html
 <p>{{user.fullname}}</p>